Ahmedabad University: International Centre for Space and Cosmology

-The Centre drives cutting-edge research in the areas of Space, Astrophysics, and Cosmology; trains the next generation of researchers; advances the public understanding of the Physics domain; and disseminates essential developments in these areas amongst the general public.
 The Centre works in collaboration nationally and globally with colleagues having related interests.

 Physiotherapy College for the Visually Impaired

-The Centre, spanning two campuses – the Blind People's Association and the School for the Deaf and Mute Society, supports the programme in physiotherapy with cutting-edge resources.
-Started in August 2005, the Centre endeavours to build visually impaired learners' careers and prepare professionals to meet society's challenges.
+The Centre, spanning two campuses – the Blind People's Association and the School for the Deaf and Mute Society, supports the programme in physiotherapy with resources.

 Sahyog: Centre for Promoting Health

 Ahmedabad University’s Bagchi School of Public Health partnered with the Self Employed Women’s Association (SEWA) to establish Sahyog: Centre for Promoting Health.
 The collaboration combines strengths in health promotion, research, training, epidemiology, community empowerment, and outreach.

 The Climate Institute

 The Climate Institute at Ahmedabad University facilitates the development of solutions for climate, energy, and environmental challenges in the Global South by integrating local, national, and international resources.
 The Centre achieves this through education, research, and strategic partnerships, accelerating the implementation of innovative and impactful solutions.

 VentureStudio

 VentureStudio, the innovation and startup incubation centre at Ahmedabad University, was established in collaboration with Stanford University Design School in 2011.
 Since its inception, the Centre has supported over 150 startups in diverse science and technology domains such as Healthcare, BioTechnology, Life Sciences, Medical Devices, Diagnostics, Engineering, Agriculture, Fintech, Hardware, Industry 4.0, and Enterprise Software, among others.
 In 2017, the Department of BioTechnology chose the Centre to support BioIncubation activities in Gujarat.